julioalcazar/Notes/InterviewGuide.md

 *  Take notes
 	*  With whom did you interview, etc.
 *  Find a way to relax beforehand
-*  Be practiced and prepared!
+*  Be practised and prepared!

 ---